-“2.0” ©2025 Madeleine Soloway In this work I chronicle daily political events and activities using hats and masks as visual signifiers to keep. a record of the different players in the moment
+“Bearing Witness 2.0” ©2025 Madeleine Soloway This work chronicles daily political events and activities using hats and masks as visual signifiers, recording the different players in the moment.

-“Cultural Heroin” ©2025 Madeleine Soloway Antisemitism has escalated dramatically in the United States and around the world.
+“Cultural Heroin: Useful Tools” ©2025 Madeleine Soloway Antisemitism has escalated dramatically in the United States and around the world.
 Mainstream media outlets and right-wing influencers increasingly rely on sanitized language that masks and normalizes support for resurgent Hitler and Nazi ideologies.
 This work seeks to strip away that linguistic camouflage and confront the mechanisms through which hateful language is made socially acceptable.

 “No Way Out” © 2025 Madeleine Soloway